 An orthosis is a device that supports a certain part of the body.
 Thus, as the name suggests, a wrist immobilization orthosis supports the wrist.

-Also known as a wrist hand orthosis, a wrist immobilization orthosis supports the joints, ligaments, nerves, bones, and tissues that affect wrist mobility.
+Also known as a wrist immobilization orthosis, a wrist hand orthosis supports the joints, ligaments, nerves, bones, and tissues that affect wrist mobility.
 Generally, wrist immobilization orthosis provides support by limiting wrist movement while allowing the fingers to move freely.

-There’s also a special orthosis called a wrist hand finger orthosis that reaches the fingertips and thumb.
+There’s also a special wrist hand orthosis called a wrist hand finger orthosis that reaches the fingertips and thumb.

-A wrist hand orthosis can help to treat wrist injuries and alleviate wrist pain and can benefit people with injuries and conditions such as:
+A wrist hand orthosis (or, orthoses, which is plural) can help to treat wrist injuries and alleviate wrist pain.
+It can benefit people with injuries and conditions such as:

-An orthosis is primarily worn to provide support to the wrist after injury or to treat and manage medical conditions.
-In addition, here are some more aims to this treatment:
+A wrist hand orthosis is primarily worn to provide support to the wrist after injury or to treat and manage medical conditions.
+In addition, here are some more aims of wrist hand orthosis treatment:

 - Support the wrist after surgery